-Re-Enrolment Procedures 1990 Information is published by the Academic Registrar and is available from all school and course authority offices.
-It contains important information about enrolments for all students, including General Educa- tion enrolments.
+Information is published by the Academic Registrar and is available from all school and course authority offices.
+It contains important information about enrolments for all students, including General Education enrolments.
 Students should obtain a copy of their course information and read it in close conjunction with the specific General Education information provided here.

-When do I enroi in General Education?
+When do I enrol in General Education?

 You enrol in General Education on the day you complete enrolment with your Course Authority or School, and before presenting your enrolment form to the Cashier.
 For new students, this is the day you first attend the University to enrol, as invited by the Academic Registrar in your offer letter.
-For later year or re-enrolling students, this is the day you complete en- rolment formalities in February.
-You must complete enrolment in General Education subjects before presenting your enrolment form to the Cashier.
+For later year or re-enrolling students, this is the day you complete enrolment formalities in February.

+You must complete enrolment in General Education subjects before presenting your enrolment form to the Cashier

 Can I enrol early?

 It is not possible to enrol in General Education subjects before the day specified for you to complete enrolment.

 Is there late enrolment?

+The University specifies that students must enrol before Monday 4 March (start of Session One), according to the schedule for their course.

+Please note

-The University specifies that students must enrol before Monday 26 February (start of Session 1), according to the schedule for their course.
-Please note Students who fail to enrol in General Education subjects at the times desig- nated for their course may apply to the Director of the Centre for Liberal & General Studies to enrol late in the first two weeks of session.
-However, students should expect a very limited range of subjects to be available at that time, and accordingly late enrolment is not recom- mended.
-Enrolment Dates and Venues Dates for Enrolment in General Educa- tion are as set out in the information published by the Academic Registrar.
-The General Education Enrolment Centre will operate within the Unisearch House Enrolment Bureau, Anzac Parade, Kensington, from Tuesday 31 January to Friday 23 February 1990.
+Students who fail to enrol in General Education subjects at the times designated for their course may apply to the Director of the Centre for Liberal and General Studies to enrol late in the first two weeks of session.

+The General Education Enrolment Centre will operate within the Unisearch House Enrolment Bureau, Anzac Parade, Kensington, from Tuesday 5 February to Friday 1 March 1991.

 How are places in subjects allocated?

-While students are given a free choice of subject in which to enrol, they must- in order to formally enrol in a subject- obtain a place in that subject.
+While students are given a free choice of subject in which to enrol, they must - in order to formally enrol in a subject - obtain a place in that subject, from the Adminstration of the Centre for Liberal and General Studies.